rehive/docs/source/includes/_administration.md

 --- | --- | ---
 `enabled` | Account Name | false

-## Tiers
+## Group Tiers

 Tiers are a way in which to categorise users based on requirements for the tier.
-Tiers are set on a currency to limit users' transactions on that currency.
+Tiers are set on a group to limit users' transactions on that group for certain currencies.

 Tiers are checked in ascending order based on their level, with the user getting validation corresponding to the highest tier they matched.